-Over a decade ago, Congress authorized the creation of a new type of 401(k) plan called the Roth 401(k).
-As you may have guessed, this was designed to create a 401(k) equivalent of the Roth IRA, to which the investor contributes after-tax funds (no tax deduction), but, in exchange, will never have to pay taxes again on any of the capital gains, dividends, interest, or future withdrawals from the account provided the rules are followed and there are no statutory adjustments in the meantime.
+The Economic Growth and Tax Relief Reconciliation Act of 2001 authorized the creation of a new type of 401(k) plan called the Roth 401(k).
+As you may have guessed, this was designed to create a 401(k) equivalent of the Roth IRA, to which the investor contributes after-tax funds (no tax deduction), but in exchange they will never have to pay taxes again on any of the capital gains, dividends, or interest.

 What Is an Individual Roth 401(k) Plan?

-For all intents and purposes, an Individual Roth 401(k) plan is identical to a Roth 401(k) plan established by a business except that the self-employed person has no employees.
-This makes it possible to avoid hassles like so-called "discrimination testing", which involves calculating formulas to make sure you aren't favoring higher paid executives; a moot point considering you, and possibly your spouse, are the only people involved.
+For all intents and purposes, an individual Roth 401(k) plan is identical to a Roth 401(k) plan established by a business, except that the self-employed person has no employees.

-It is ideally suited for self-employed men and women who either own a small business with no employees, do a lot of freelance work, generate income from consulting, or otherwise engage in activity that results in earned income.
-Unlike its nearest competitor, the SEP-IRA, the sometimes dubbed "Self-Employed 401(k)" makes it possible to put aside quite a bit more money every twelve months due to the way the contribution limits and matching are calculated.
+This type of plan is ideally suited for self-employed men and women who either own a small business with no employees, do a lot of freelance work, generate income from consulting, or otherwise engage in activity that results in earned income.
+Unlike its nearest competitor, the SEP-IRA, the "self-employed 401(k)" makes it possible to put aside quite a bit more money every year due to the way the contribution limits and matching are calculated.

 An Example of How a Roth 401(k) Plan Works

-To demonstrate how extreme this can be for super-savers and aggressive investors: Under the right conditions, a successful married couple in 2015 could put up to $106,000 between the two of them into these tax shelters.
-For the sake of perspective, picture an affluent husband and wife, 30 years old, who are in the top of household income distribution.
-They setup their new retirement system and fund it, earning a good rate of return on their investments every year for 35 years, never missing an Individual Roth 401(k) contribution.
-Completely ignoring the probable future increases in the contribution limits as well as so-called "catch-up" contributions that allow those 50 years or older to deposit even more money each year, by the time they turned 65, they'd be sitting on $28,728,583 in tax-free wealth.
-With an assumed 3% dividend yield, they'd be collecting around $861,857 in cash dividends per year.
-They could withdrawal that money and, under the present rules, their tax rate would be nothing.
-Zero.
-We're talking about $71,821+ per month in cold, liquid, cash income and none of it going to the Treasury Department.
-If they wanted, they could raid the entire account and spend all of the principal, too.
+To demonstrate how extreme this tool can be for super-savers and aggressive investors: a successful married couple in 2021 could put up to $39,000 between the two of them into these tax shelters.
+For the sake of perspective, picture an affluent husband and wife, 30 years old, who are in the top of the household income distribution.
+They set up their new retirement system and fund it, earning an average of 7% every year for 35 years, never missing an Individual Roth 401(k) contribution.
+By the time they turned 65, they could be sitting on more than $5.8 million in tax-free wealth.

 The Drawbacks for the Self-Employed Who Want to Set Up an Individual Roth 401(k)

-While often the best choice if you qualify, there are a few things that make an Individual Roth 401(k) slightly less than perfect.
-These include:
+While often the best choice if you qualify, there are a few things that make an individual Roth 401(k) slightly less than perfect:

-- Establishing an Individual Roth 401(k) plan can be a lot of initial paperwork.
-It's worth it.
+- Establishing an individual Roth 401(k) plan can be a lot of initial paperwork.

-- An Individual Roth 401(k), unlike a Roth IRA, requires mandatory distributions once you reach age 70.5 years old.
-However, you might be able to roll over your Individual Roth 401(k) assets to your Roth IRA once you're no longer employed, effectively getting around this.
-You absolutely should not attempt such a strategy without consulting with a qualified tax expert who should be able to confirm in writing whether or not it can be done in your situation.
+- An individual Roth 401(k), unlike a Roth IRA, requires mandatory distributions once you reach age 72.
+However, you might be able to roll over your Individual Roth 401(k) assets to your Roth IRA once you're no longer employed, effectively getting around this rule.

-- You can't change your mind about Roth 401(k) contributions, rolling them over to your traditional 401(k) and taking the tax deduction, later.
+- You can't change your mind about Roth 401(k) contributions, rolling them over to your traditional 401(k) and taking the tax deduction later.
 Once it's done it's done.
-It's a better deal in the long-run, anyway, so I recommend accepting it without too much complaint.
-This is not a tragedy.
+It's a better deal in the long run, anyway.